 Sarasota Seafood Restaurant | Captain Curt’s Crab & Oyster Bar

 Clam chowder!
 If you’ve ever been to Curt’s you already know what I’m talking about.
-The award winning clam chowder is off the charts great.
+The award-winning clam chowder is off the charts great.
 And, they sell it in cans for you to make at home.
-Also, a nice selection of crab here (as the name would suggest).
+Also, a wide selection of crab here (as the name would suggest).
 A super casual place to take the whole family for a seafood night out.
 The Sniki Tiki has live music daily.

 Capt.
 Curt’s | 1200 Old Stickney Pt.
 Rd. | 941-349-3885 | Capt.
 Curt’s Website

 Sarasota Seafood Restaurant | Casey Key Fish House